eddiewebb/sense-show/README.md

 Red LEDs will flow from grid to house, and feeding panels during shade/night.
 For instance here my idle house is using minimum electricity and feeding about 8 watts to panels at night.
 Lights are moving left (grid) to right( house and panels)

 ![NIghtly consumption](/assets/night.jpg)

+## Debugging & Logs
+- logging configured in the app writes to `sense-debug.log`
+- stdout/stderr when running as a service can be obtained by `journalctl -u senseshow.service --since today`  (or remove date filter)
+- status, stop, start with `sudo systemctl <action> senseshow.service`